andres81/Model_of_the_Psyche/case-files/democracy/README.md

 # Introduction

-# Protests in Dutch universities to stop cooperation with Israeli universities
+# Protests at Dutch universities to stop cooperation with Israeli universities

 Protesting is a right, but there are limits.
 What are they?
 And to what extent is "violence" by the police tolerated or plain necessary to keep the peace and